Rate this Page

 For installation instructions, detailed examples, and visual comparisons between CPU and CUDA decoding, see Accelerated video decoding on GPUs with CUDA and NVDEC

 TorchCodec offers multiple performance optimization strategies, each suited to different scenarios.
-Use batch APIs for multi-frame decoding, approximate mode for faster initialization, parallel processing for high throughput, and CUDA acceleration to offload the CPU.
+Use batch APIs for multi-frame decoding, approximate mode for faster initialization, parallel processing for high throughput, CUDA acceleration to offload the CPU, and decoder native transforms for memory efficiency.

 The best results often come from combining techniques.
 Profile your specific use case and apply optimizations incrementally, using the benchmarks in the linked examples as a guide.